From Story to Screen: The Wild Ride of Getting Your Film Made

 Friday, June 21, 1:00 PM – Registration $12.00

 You have an idea.
 It’ll make a great film.
 What has to happen to see this idea on the big screen?
 There’s an amazing and interesting road between “I’ve got an idea” and “Now showing at your local theater.”
-Join us as we explore this road.
-Bring your film idea with you and we’ll get you started down the road of filmmaking.
+But first, you have to get that great idea out of your head!
+This workshop focuses on how to take a great idea and start developing it.
+Bring your film concept.
 All experience levels welcome.

 Instructor: John Heinsen